 - Real-time auditing: The ability to detect and respond to anomalous user activity is necessary to prove that you know who is accessing what data, and when.
 Administrators should receive real-time alerts when critical ePHI is accessed, modified, shared, or deleted.

 - Encryption: ePHI should be encrypted according to NIST recommendations.
 This includes data at rest and in transit.

 - Perimeter security: As with any IT environment, AV software, a commercial-grade firewall, or an intrusion prevention system (IPS) should be installed and maintained to protect against external threats.

-- Additional technologies: Other solutions such as mobile device management, automated patch management, penetration testing, and vulnerability scanning software can also help to keep your system secure, and safeguard ePHI.
+- Additional technologies: Other solutions such as mobile device management, automated patch management, penetration testing, and vulnerability scanning software can also help to keep your system secure and safeguard ePHI.

 Security awareness training: All relevant stakeholders must be sufficiently trained in data security best practices.
-Considerable time should be taken to ensure that all users are able to identify and report on any suspicious emails that might be used to either distribute malware or obtain a set of credentials through social engineering.
+Considerable time should be taken to ensure that all users are able to identify and report any suspicious emails that might be used to either distribute malware or obtain a set of credentials through social engineering.

 Users should be trained to identify suspicious email attachments or links.
 They should check to see if the email comes from a public domain, such as Gmail, Hotmail, Yahoo!, and so on.
 Users should also check for domain names and emails with spelling and grammar mistakes.

 All users will need to be informed about the HIPAA compliance requirements, and the potential consequences of failing to adhere to them.